doctorfree/kitty-control/README.md

-        If <match> is '--help' the Kitty documentation URL for matching will be displayed '-s /path/to/socket' Specifies the socket Kitty is listening on if enabled If /path/to/socket is '--help' some help on configuring a Kitty socket is provided If KITTY_SOCKET is set in the environment then no need for -s /path/... or '-s /path/...' can be used to override the value of KITTY_SOCKET '-u' Displays the usage message and exits
+        If <match> is '--help' the Kitty documentation URL for matching will be displayed '-s /path/to/socket' Specifies the socket Kitty is listening on if enabled If /path/to/socket is '--help' some help on configuring a Kitty socket is provided '-s /path/...' can be used to send commands to Kitty from another terminal '-u' Displays the usage message and exits
     '-v' Displays the kitty-control version and exits Adjusting the background opacity or font size requires the original kitty.conf